Strong gravitational-wave lensing posterior odds: Bayes factor

 After accounting for this missing factor in the likelihood, the evidence under the strong lensing hypothesis agrees with~\citet{Lo2021ASignals}.
 Indeed, the prior modification is cancelled out by the modification to the likelihood, such that only an overall normalisation constant remains; a similar line of argument is given in~\citep{Thrane2018AnModels} and related literature in a non-lensing context.

-Nevertheless, the correction may not be very significant, as the main normalisation constant $p(\dett|\HL)$ is already included in the Malmquist prior, such that integrand in the evidence (Eq.~\ref{eq:joint_evidence_conditioned_1}) is only missing a factor $p(\dett | \vtheta, \vthetal, \vy, \HL)$ in the denominator.
-However, as long as the detection is reasonably confident, the correction is expected to be small, because $p(\dett | \vtheta, \vthetal, \vy, \HL)\sim 1$ for most of the parameters in the posterior parameter space.\footnote{More specifically, the results could be reweighted with $\langle p(\dett | \vtheta, \vthetal, \vy, \HL)^{-1}\rangle_{p(\vtheta, \vthetal, \vy|\data,\HL)}$, but the result would be order of unity as long as the detections are confident and $p(\dett | \vtheta, \vthetal, \vy, \HL)\sim 1$.} Therefore, we believe it is unlikely that the correction could significantly alter the conclusions of~\citet{Liu2020IdentifyingVirgo}.
+Nevertheless, the correction may not be very significant, as the main normalisation constant $P(\dett|\HL)$ is already included in the Malmquist prior, such that integrand in the evidence (Eq.~\ref{eq:joint_evidence_conditioned_1}) is only missing a factor $P(\dett | \vtheta, \vthetal, \vy, \HL)$ in the denominator.
+However, as long as the detection is reasonably confident, the correction is expected to be small, because $P(\dett | \vtheta, \vthetal, \vy, \HL)\sim 1$ for most of the parameters in the posterior parameter space.\footnote{ More specifically, the results could be reweighted with $\langle P(\dett | \vtheta, \vthetal, \vy, \HL)^{-1}\rangle_{p(\vtheta, \vthetal, \vy|\data,\HL)}$, but the correction would be order of unity as long as the detections are confident, i.e., $P(\dett | \vtheta, \vthetal, \vy, \HL) = \int P(\dett|\vtheta, \vthetal, \vy, \vec n, \HL) \dd \vec n\sim 1$~\cite[see, e.g.][Eq.~E6]{Thrane2018AnModels}, where $\vec n$ denotes vector of noise realizations of the detectors. } Therefore, we believe it is unlikely that the correction could significantly alter the conclusions of~\citet{Liu2020IdentifyingVirgo}.
 Thus, while the work does include the first-order contribution from selection effects correctly, it is unlikely to be a major issue.
 However, the Bayes factor interpretation adopted by~\citet{Diego2021EvidenceLIGO-Virgo} does not include either of these selection effects, and we argue that it is therefore incorrect.